ElderMael/patternsfordeliveringmicroservices/manuscript/07-Microservices_Drift.md

 as when there are many microservices sharing common dependencies such as frameworks or libraries.

 ## Conclusion

 This chapter described what is drift on microservices architectures and explained the different types of drift and their causes.
 Patterns to drive consolidation and avoid drift were also described.
+The chapter about Distributed Refactoring will follow on this topic and how to tackle this problem.